 One more vivid example is the video clip recorded in the office, after processing it , the following graphic results were obtained:

 Interpretation: 1st stripe – slit image; 2nd stripe – filtered mask of the slit image; 3rd – two overlaid masks of slit images.

 This shows that people were heading in different directions.
 The algorithm detected 23 objects, 12 of them were moving one way and 11 in the opposite.

-Low computational cost, simple to operate, with accuracy level of 90 %, flexible and versatile, the approach is easily implemented and does not demand any additional equipment.
-This universal method opens one more window of opportunity for various business domains, mass production and social spheres.
+Low computational cost, simple to operate, with an accuracy level of 90 %, flexible and versatile, the approach is easily implemented and does not demand any additional equipment.
+This universal method opens one more window of opportunity for various business domains, mass production, and social spheres.
 Interested in how it can be applied in your case, contact our team of experts.